swcarpentry/r-novice-gapminder/_episodes/15-knitr-markdown.md

 #### Sub-sub section
 ```

-You _compile_ the R Markdown document to an html webpage by clicking
+You _compile_ the R Markdown document to an HTML webpage by clicking
 the "Knit" button in the upper-left.

 > ## Challenge 1